coppolaemilio/npc-talking-tutorial/readme.md

 # NPC

 1. Create an Area2D node
+1. Rename it to `NPC`
-2. Add a collision shape with the range for your dialog to be able to trigger
+1. Add a collision shape with the range for your dialog to be able to trigger
-3. Add a Sprite
+1. Add a Sprite
-4. Add an indicator for when the Player can talk with the NPC
+1. Add an indicator for when the Player can talk with the NPC
-5. Add a script to the Area2D node
+1. Add a script to the Area2D node

 ```gdscript
 extends Area2D